Medical Home Health Services – Patient Centered Care Brochure

 In order to start home health care services with Abcor, the patient must be under the care of a licensed physician who provides precise instructions for necessary services.
-The patient’s diagnosis must confine him or her to the home in that leaving home would be considered too challenging on the patient’s health.
+The patient’s diagnosis must confine him or her to the home and it must be clear that leaving home would be too challenging to the patient’s health.
 The requested therapy must be able to be adequately performed in the home environment.
-A safe environment for the successful performance of necessary treatments by the patient and the home health aide must exist.
+A safe environment for the successful performance of necessary treatments must exist for the patient and the home health aide.
 The residence must also contain a functioning telephone.

 Trained & Licensed Professionals: